oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `kind` property of type `string[]`, optional.

+- [Issue #234](https://github.com/oasis-tcs/sarif-spec/issues/234): "Consider making originalUriBaseIds a dictionary of file location objects"

+    In the `run` object:

+    - Change the type of the `originalUriBaseIds` property from `object` with `string`-valued properties to `object` with `fileLocation`-valued properties.

 - [Issue #238](https://github.com/oasis-tcs/sarif-spec/issues/238): "objects without property bags"

     Define a `propertyBag` type and DRY out existing property bags to use it.